-Performing: You will need to prepare a recital of at least 8 minutes in length, assessed in school and moderated externally.
+Performing: You will need to prepare a recital of at least 8 minutes in length, assessed externally.

-Composing: You will be assessed externally There is a two hour listening and written paper at the end of Year 13.
+Composing: You will be assessed externally Analysis: There is a two hour and 10-minute listening and written paper at the end of Year 13.

-A Level Music is widely accepted as a general qualification for entry into any type of business or organisation or for entry into a wide range of degree courses in other subjects.
+A-Level Music is widely accepted as a general qualification for entry into any type of business or organisation or for entry into a wide range of degree courses in other subjects.
 You could take this course with other advanced level courses to prepare for higher education in Music related courses or more general higher education courses.

-With further training, you could go into a job related to Music such as a Music Composer, Musician, Sound Technician or you may wish to use your music ability for recreational purposes.
+With further training, you could go into a job related to Music such as a Music Composer, Freelance Musician, Sound Technician, Theatre, Concert Management, or you may wish to use your music ability for recreational purposes.
 The course is designed to provide you with access to a range of music related employment and will also develop the skills, understanding and knowledge that many employers seek.

-GCSE grade 5 in Music or 5 ABRSM theory.

-Performing at grade 5 standard

-Exam board
+GCSE grade 5 in GCSE Music, Grade 5 theory and Grade 5 Practical recommended.
+A member of the Music Department will be able to advise if necessary.
+Performing at grade 5 standard Exam board